 With only about one hundred people in the entire valley, Rachel does not even have a post office.
 There is, however, a gas station/convenience store at one end of town, a restaurant/bar/motel at the other, and an RV park.
 Although there are least five permanent houses, most people live in mobile homes on patches of scrub desert.
 The town is located at the southern end of the Sand Springs Valley, an otherwise empty, bowl-shaped valley about twenty-five miles wide.

 In and around this little town, alfalfa is grown and cattle raised.
 Western history buffs may want to explore the mountains surrounding Rachel.
 Paiute Indian artifacts such as arrowheads, petroglyphs and other signs of encampments can be found.
 Not far from Rachel are said to be ghost towns full of spirits of deceased cowboys.
 Inquire locally for directions – the friendly folks at Rachel invite everyone to explore their town and the surrounding area.
-For more photography of Rachel and the Extraterrestrial Highway click here, and for more information please visit the Rachel Web site.

 This region was the occasional home of the Piute Indians from which Tempiute Mountain was named after.
 The first white settlements in the area were mining camps that came and went in a boom-and-bust cycle.
 Within a thirty-mile radius of Rachel are the remnants of dozens of abandoned mines along withseveral fairly long-term mining camps including Logan, Crescent, Freiburg and Groom.
 Silver, tungsten, mercury and lead were once mined from these locations.